McLaren 720S Spider convertible review

 - High price over coupe

-The McLaren 720S is one of our favourite supercars because it has such a breadth of ability, as well as incredible outright performance.
-This 720S Spider, the convertible version, is arguably even better.
-Its figures are identical to the hard-top coupe, yet you get the added benefit of being able to drop the roof and hear the 710bhp V8 engine in all its glory.
-If you’re shopping for a car like this, it’s also worth considering cars the Ferrari 488 Spider, Lamborghini Huracan Spyder and the upcoming replacement for the Audi R8 Spyder, even if the McLaren is more expensive than all of these.
+The McLaren 720S is one of our favourite supercars because it has such a vast breadth of ability, as well as formidable outright performance.
+The 720S Spider, a convertible version, is arguably even better thanks to a folding hardtop putting you even closer to the action.
+Its performance figures are almost identical to those of the hard-top coupe, with the folding roof giving the added benefit of being able to hear the 710bhp V8 engine in all of its visceral glory.

 The McLaren 720S Spider adds to the beautiful bodywork of the coupe with glazed buttresses and a removable roof.
 Underneath, there’s the same carbon-fibre core as the coupe, which doesn’t need any extra strengthening to keep it rigid.
 That means the exhilarating speed and power remains the same.
-The sprint from 0-62mph is dispatched in just 2.8 seconds, and the car will go on to a top speed of 212mph.
+The sprint from 0-62mph is dispatched in just 2.9 seconds (0.1 seconds slower than the coupe), and the car will go on to a top speed of 212mph.

 McLaren has tweaked the ‘dihedral’ doors for the convertible, but the result is that our test car had different-sized panel gaps on each side.
 It’s one of the only bugbears of a car that is otherwise nearing supercar perfection.